stefanwatermann/DOSBoxLauncher/README.md

 - [Linux (64bit)](https://github.com/stefanwatermann/DOSBoxLauncher/releases/download/v1.1.2/DOSBoxLauncher_amd64_1.2.0-140.deb)

 ## Usage
-1. Download and install DOSBox (https://www.dosbox.com) if not already done.
+1. Download and install DOSBox ([www.dosdox.com](https://www.dosbox.com)) if not already done.
-2. Create a "DOS-Games" folder somewher on your system and put all games (folders) you want to run here.
+2. Create a "DOS-Games" folder somewhere on your system and put all games (folders) you want to run here.
 3. Download and run DOSBoxLaucher.

 The main window shows a list of the configured DOS applications / games.
 A double click starts the respective game.